jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - BCP activities are typically strategically focused at a high level and center themselves on business processes and operations
   - DR plans tend to be more tactical and describe technical activities such as recovery sites, backups, and fault tolerance

-- The overall goal of BCP is to provide a quick, calm, and efficient response in the event of an emergency and to enhance a company's ability to quickly recover from a distruptive event
+- The overall goal of BCP is to provide a quick, calm, and efficient response in the event of an emergency and to enhance a company's ability to quickly recover from a disruptive event

 - 1.8.2 Develop and document the scope and the plan
   - The BCP process has four main steps:
     1. Project scope and planning
     2. Business Impact Analysis
     3. Continuity planning
-    4. Approval and implementation
+    4. Approval and Implementation

     - **Project scope and planning**: Developing the project scope and plan starts with gaining support of the management team, making a business case (cost/benefit analysis, regulatory or compliance reasons etc.) and gaining approval to move forward
       - Next, you need to form a team with representatives from the business as well as IT
-      - Next, start with a business continuity policy statement,conduct a business impact analysis (see next item), and then develop the remaining components:
+      - Next, start with a business continuity policy statement, conduct a business impact analysis (see next item), and then develop the remaining components:
         - preventive controls
         - relocation
         - the actual continuity plan